CoPhuocVinh/ynm-copy-data/README.md

 ## Deployment

-The services are designed to be deployed as individual containers or processes.
-Each service can be built separately:
+The services are designed to be deployed as individual containers or processes:

 ```bash
 # Build a specific service